omustafa1994/ruby-recap/README.md

-# RSpec
+# RSpec Calculator

 ### Description
-This application demonstrates how OOP works using Ruby, through the use of inheritance and modules.
-The example uses living organisms, with a super-class and sub-classes of animals, animal types and types such as mammals.
+This application demonstrates a working understanding of RSpec

 ### Languages used
 * Ruby